MinMengbin/LaserscannerABBrobot/README.md

     (Note for me:  /home/abbaspasimu.txt  run  . abbaspasimu)
 - rosrun abb2ros motion_planning_aspa
-    (Note for me:  /home/commandexecute.txt  run  . commandexecute)
+    (Note for me:  /home/commandexecute.txt  run  . commandexecute) You can move the object, and you can see the results as shown by the this video https://youtu.be/ObHPCBsrXIE (A 3D_Printed Asparagus)

-For Real Robot:
+For Real Robot (2 ways):

+One way of using MoveIt.

+Another way of using internet communication without using MoveIt module
 - rosrun test2 laser_aspa_pos (Open a new terminal)
+    (Note for me:  /home/laserposition.txt  run . laserposition)
+- Change ABB IRB120 to Auto Mode
+- Run the Program called Server from T_ROB1
+- rosrun abb2ros abb_ah

-    (Note for me:  /home/laserposition.txt  run . laserposition) Now you can see the pulished positions like
+Now you can see the pulished positions like

 [ INFO] [1506576087.330292101]: the number of points is 375